modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 - One thing to note is that this doesn't allow you to switch between KS-33 and MX profile switches willy nilly, because you have to actually solder the hotswap sockets on, so you have to choose which one you want when you're building the board.
 - But the benefit, is that if I'm successful, and I'm able to sell this as an actual kit, I can support the MX profile crowd and the low profile crowd with a single PCB design, provided I tell the manufacturer which sockets to install.

-So with my new footprint made, I can go ahead and place all the switches I'm gonna need and wire them up with their diodes.
+So with my new footprint made, I can go ahead and place all the switches and wire them up with their diodes.
 To make the layout part easier, I always make sure to renumber all the components to increment from left to right and top to bottom.

-This board is gonna have per-key LEDs, so I went ahead and added all the symbols for those.
+This board is gonna have per-key LEDs, so I also and added all the symbols for those.
 I like the SK6812-mini undermount LEDs cause that way all of the soldering is done on only the bottom side of the board.

 I wish I had time to get into all the details that go into designing a keyboard PCB, but I got a lot of stuff to get through so in the interest of time, I'll just link all the resources I used to learn this stuff down in the description.